strimzi/proposals/050-unidirectional-topic-operator.md

 # A unidirectional topic operator

-Replace the existing bidriectional topic operator with a unidirectional operator.
+Replace the existing bidirectional topic operator with a unidirectional operator.

 ## Current situation